douglasliao77/Advanced-CPP/STL/README.md

 4. **Resource_Allocation.cpp**
     Reads processes and their hardware resources from a file, then determines which processes can run given a list of busy resources using STL algorithms (no loops or recursion).
 Implements stream operators for the Process struct.

+5. **Tags.cpp**
+    The task is to search through a file of entries, where each entry has associated tags, and find all entries that match a given set of tags.
+The program should then extract and output the matching entries in sorted order, with tag order in the file being irrelevant.